 - Participate in the GLAMi Awards: propose your project or vote for your favorites!
 Help us share the best of museums’ digital work in a wide range of categories to inspire the global community.
 Nominations for the GLAMis open in February each year.

 - Exhibit your commercial products and services in the Exhibit Hall, and/or sponsor the conference proceedings, delegates’ bags, website and special events.

 - Sponsor and/or participate in a Community of Practice meeting around a question, problem, or platform of common interest in the field.
 Communities of Practice include suppliers of innovative products and services as well as cultural heritage professionals.
 Through focused conversations, shared research and pan-institutional collaborations, communities of practice aim to formulate, promulgate, and raise best practice in the field.

 - Propose a tour in your community.
 Submit the tour proposal for the pre-conference tour day (Tuesday) of the conference week.

-- Join the Local Committee and help showcase the Vancouver cultural scene!
+- Join the Local Committee and help showcase the Los Angeles cultural scene!

 Be there: the best part of MW is always meeting informally with some of the most creative and innovative museum professionals from around the world and enjoying the warmth and generosity of this community.
 Join us!